-Because the circadian body clock tracks light intensity, it does not adapt fully to shift work.
-Indeed, less than 3% of permanent night workers become fully-adapted to night work [26].
-(Most people also like to go back to sleeping at night on their days off).
+Because the circadian master clock tracks light intensity (even through closed eyelids), it does not adapt fully to shift work.
+Indeed, less than 3% of permanent night workers become fully-adapted to night work [28].
+Most people also prefer to go back to sleeping at night on their days off.